Submitting A Reading Response

 - Optionally, any other reactions you might have to the paper.

-An excellent way to structure your commentary is to discuss three "positive" topics and one "criticism" for each paper (or three "I like"s and one "I wish", for those familiar with that terminology).
+An excellent way to structure your commentary is to discuss two "positive" topics and two "criticisms" for each paper.

 (These instructions were adapted from Krzysztof Gajos at Harvard and Scott Klemmer at Stanford.)